-Nitya Chambers is Vice President of Emerging Products and Platforms, overseeing product discovery and content strategy for CNN Digital's new ventures and emerging product portfolio.
+Nitya Chambers is Vice President of Content Experience, overseeing product discovery and content strategy for CNN Digital.
 She is passionate about the transformative power of content and community delivered via superior user experience.

 Previously, Chambers led Content Development for CNN Digital for 3 years, connecting content, product, and commercial strategies to serve business objectives through franchises and editorial products.
 In 2018, she won a Primetime Emmy Award for her work on Explore Parts Unknown, the digital companion to Anthony Bourdain's Parts Unknown.

 Prior to joining CNN, Chambers served as the Director of Content Strategy at Threespot, a full service digital agency based in Washington, D.C.
 In this role, she led digital strategy for diverse clients including the National Park Service, PBS Newshour, Poynter Institute, the National Museum of African American History and Culture, and the National Portrait Gallery.